*This is an unrevised version of the paper.

 The coefficient alpha for the STM-B was 0.87, indicating the internal consistency was very good in this sample and comparable with our previous findings.
 Table 1 shows the means and standard deviations for each of the measures, as well as the correlation between STM-B and each of the other Time 1 measures.
 STM-B had significant moderate to moderate-high correlations with most of the measures of wellbeing.
 Interestingly, STM-B had virtually no correlation with the measure of negative affect (PANAS negative scale) or the measure of narcissism (Single Item Narcissism Scale).

-The Time 2 questionnaire included the following measures also administered at Time 1: STM-B, the Mature Happiness Scale, the Satisfaction with Life Scale, and the Harmony in Life Scale (Kjell et al., 2015; 5 items).
-Additionally, the 15-item Self-Transcendence Scale (Reed, 1986) was completed.
+The Time 2 questionnaire included the following measures also administered at Time 1: STM-B, the Mature Happiness Scale, the Satisfaction with Life Scale, and the Harmony in Life Scale (Kjell et al., 2015; 5 items), and the 15-item Self-Transcendence Scale (Reed, 1986).

-The test-retest reliability for the STM-B was high (r =.70, p < .001), indicating that STM-B provides a relatively stable measure of ST over 3-to-4 weeks.
-The internal consistency of STM-B at Time 2 was high (Cronbach alpha = 0.88), consistent with our previous results.
+The test-retest reliability for the STM-B was high (r =.70, p < .001) over 3-to-4 weeks.
+The internal consistency of STM-B at Time 2 was also high (Cronbach alpha = 0.88), consistent with our previous results.

-The means and standard deviations for each of the measures, as well as the correlation between STM-B and each of the other Time 2 measures are shown in Table 2.
+The descriptive statistics for Time 2 measures are shown in Table 2.
 The correlations between the STM-B and the three measures of wellbeing also administered at Time 1 were moderately-high and similar to the Time 1 values.
 Also, the correlation between the STM-B and Reed’s Self Transcendence Scale was moderately high, providing further support for the convergent validity of the STM-B.

 Means, standard deviations, and Pearson correlation coefficients of STM-B and measures of wellbeing at Time 1 (N = 223) and Time 2 (N = 140).